anicolaspp/akka-persistence-maprdb/README.md

 ### MapR Client

-`akka-persistent-maprdb` plugin uses [OJAI](https://mapr.com/docs/61/MapR-DB/JSON_DB/UsingJavaOJAI.html) and the MapR Client to communicate with the MapR Cluster.
+`akka-persistence-maprdb` plugin uses [OJAI](https://mapr.com/docs/61/MapR-DB/JSON_DB/UsingJavaOJAI.html) and the MapR Client to communicate with the MapR Cluster.
 Make sure you have configured the MapR Client accordingly.
 In a secured cluster, make sure that the corresponding `mapr ticket` has been created so authentication happens correctly.

 ### How is data storey in MapR-DB?

-`akka-persistent-maprdb` plugin uses MapR-DB JSON to store the corresponding user defined events and persistence entity snapshots into MapR-DB.
+`akka-persistence-maprdb` plugin uses MapR-DB JSON to store the corresponding user defined events and persistence entity snapshots into MapR-DB.

 As mentioned above, each `.journal` table contains the events for the corresponding persistent entity and the following structure is used.